Hong Kong student leader draws fury in China over anthem

 The city is obliged to introduce its own version of the mainland's anthem law which was fine-tuned last year and upped punishment to three years' imprisonment.

-Football fans have regularly booed and turned their backs when it is played to represent the Hong Kong team at matches.
+Football fans have regularly booed and turned their backs when it is played at Hong Kong team matches.

 After Cheung's original comments she was later told by the pro-Beijing committee chairman that she could not speak again, but did so anyway saying others had been given more time to put their views forward.